Alexander Kreuter: Nazi era activities

-There Kreuter directed inter alia, the "Société de Crédits et d'Investissements" (SCI), the "Aryanized" former "Société Financière pour l'Étranger" (SFE), which was funded by a capital increase in July, financed mainly by Tredefina and to a lesser extent by Barclays Bank In 1942 it was renamed “Société de Crédits et d'Investissements” and was henceforth controlled by Tredefina.
-The funds contributed by Barclays, 200 million francs transferred on July 3, 1942, came from the assets of foreign Jews and were transferred by the German administrators of these companies to the French subsidiary of Barclays by order of the German military administration in France.
+There Kreuter directed inter alia, the "Société de Crédits et d'Investissements" (SCI), the "Aryanized" former "Société Financière pour l'Étranger" (SFE), which was funded by a capital increase in July, financed mainly by Tredefina and to a lesser extent by Barclays Bank.
+In 1942 it was renamed “Société de Crédits et d'Investissements” and was henceforth controlled by Tredefina.
+The funds contributed by Barclays, 200 million francs transferred on 3 July 1942 came from the assets of foreign Jews and were transferred by the German administrators of these companies to the French subsidiary of Barclays by order of the German military administration in France.
 From there, the funds found their way through Treuverkehr Deutsche Treuhand AG in Paris and Seligman Frères & Cie. to Kreuters SCI.

 With funds from Tredefina, the SCI acquired “aryanized” shares in French companies, including the Société des Schistes Bitumineux d’Autun, which exploited the oil shale at Autun, and the department store chain Galeries Lafayette.

 He was also head of the German subsidiary of Bank Worms et Cie, and closely associated with the Vichy government.

 The OSS Art Looting Investigation Unit included Kreuter in its list of Red Flag Names in 1945.

-Postwar controversies
+Post-war controversies

 After the Allied victory over Nazi Germany, the US military government employed Kreuter despite his being listed in the records of the SS as a contributing member.
 American newspapers were critical of Kreuter's involvement.
 In his nationally syndicated column, Drew Pearson wrote in 1947:When Dillon Read's General Draper was in Germany after the war ended, one of the first things he did was to appoint to his staff a former Dillon Read representative in Germany, Dr. Alexander Kreuter.
 Kreuter had been a contributing member of Hitler' famous SS corp, but despite this Draper put him on his personal staff.James Stewart Martin, Chief of the Decartelization Branch for Military Government in Germany after World War II, said in his book All Honorable Men: The Story of the Men on Both Sides of the Atlantic Who Successfully Thwarted Plans to Dismantle the Nazi Cartel System, that the director of the financial division, Jack Bennet, had questioned Kreuter's employment and requested a stop order on Kreuter's travels until his SS record could be cleared up.
 Kreuter claimed that "his connection with the storm trooper organisation had been purely nominal and for business reasons only."

 After his death in 1977, Kreuter was buried in the former chapel of the dead in Waidring.

 Honors

-Kreuter was awarded the Bavarian Order of Merit on December 15, 1959.
+Kreuter was awarded the Bavarian Order of Merit on 15 December 1959.
 In February 1967 he received the Grand Cross of Merit with Star of the Order of Merit of the Federal Republic of Germany for his services to the Art History Institute in Florence; since 1960 he had been treasurer of the Association for the Promotion of the Art History Institute in Florence.
 In 1967, he became an honorary member of the Bavarian Academy of Fine Arts.